SmartlyDressedGames/Legally-Distinct-Missile/README.md

 The **RocketModFix** is a fork of RocketMod for Unturned maintained by the Unturned plugin devs, this fork don't have plans for any major changes to the RocketMod, only fixes and new features that doesn't break any backward compatibility with API, etc.

+## Compatibility

+You can still use old RocketMod plugins without any changes/recompilation/updates, however if you want to use new features and bug fixes we recommend to install updated Module and new Rocket.
+API/Core/Unturned Redistributables (libraries).

 ## Our plan

 - [x] Create Discord Server Community.